1. Introduction

 Current status: Business as usual

-Maintain a published contract register and report on future procurement projects over the next 2 years within the Annual Procurement report to enable local Small and medium enterprises, Third Sector Organisations and Supported Business’s to have future visibility and be able to prepare to bid for future contracts.
+Maintain a published contract register and report on future procurement projects over the next 2 years within the Annual Procurement report to enable local Small and Medium Enterprises, Third Sector Organisations and Supported Business’s to have future visibility and be able to prepare to bid for future contracts.

 Current status: Business as usual